Which of these fraud scenarios is worse?

 If you had to choose one of these, which would it be?

 #2: Your fee is $500.
-Your employee tells the patient your fee is $400.
-The employee collects $400 from the patient and applies a $100 write-off on the patient’s ledger.
+Your employee collects $400 from the patient and then applies a $100 write-off on the patient’s ledger.

 So how are theses two scenarios different?

-In scenario #1, the employee’s actions benefited the employee by $100.
+In scenario #1, the employee’s actions, benefited the employee by $100.

 Let’s call this scheme “Ma Barker”